mari-gar/mari-gar.github.io/_posts/2021-01-31-create-github-pages-website.markdown

 ---
 layout: post
-title:  "How to create a GitHub pages website"
+title:  "How to create a GitHub Pages site"
 date:   2021-01-31
 categories: GitHub
 ---